cossacklabs/product-docs/acra/configuring-maintaining/installing/installing-from-github.md

 $GOPATH/bin/acra-connector --acraserver_connection_host=127.0.0.1 --client_id=someid -v
 ```

-If you see error message similar to "Configuration error: AcraConnector private key .acrakeys/someid doesn't exists", it means that you haven't generated keys or keys are placed in a wrong folder, please return to the [Key Generation step]({{< ref "acra/configuring-maintaining/installing/#build-the-key-generator-and-generate-the-keys" >}}).
+If you see error message similar to "Configuration error: AcraConnector private key .acrakeys/someid doesn't exists", it means that you haven't generated keys or keys are placed in a wrong folder, please return to the [Key Generation step]({{< ref "acra/acra-in-depth/cryptography-and-key-management/#generating-all-the-acra-keys-in-one-go-INVALID" >}}).

 AcraConnector is now listening on the localhost port **9494**.
+Now try accessing your database via AcraConnector to make sure that everything actually works after installation.